Unidata/tds/docs/src/public/adminguide/pages/installation_upgrade/JVMSettings.md

 ## Setting `$JAVA_OPTS`

-You will need to define and pass the following the options and parameters to the Java Virtual Machine (JVM) in order to:
+You will need to define and pass the following options and parameters to the Java Virtual Machine (JVM) in order to:

 1. tell the TDS where to store configuration files; and
 2. increase the amount of memory allocated to the JVM to enhance performance; and